wyattrees/bio_ik/README.md

     kinematics_solver_attempts: 1
   ```

-  To use a solver class besides the default `bio2_memetic`, the ROS param `mode` must be set to one
+  To use a solver class besides the default `bio2_memetic`, the ROS param `robot_description_kinematics.panda_arm.mode` must be set to one
   of the options [below](#disabling-global-optimization) (e.g. 'gd_c').
-To do so for the Quickstart
+For a different robot, replace `panda_arm` in the parameter with your robot's group name.
-  in Rviz tutorial, edit the rviz node within `<colcon workspace>/src/moveit2_tutorials/doc/tutorials/quickstart_in_rviz/launch/demo.launch.py` as such:
+  To make this change for the Quickstart in Rviz tutorial, edit the rviz node within `<colcon workspace>/src/moveit2_tutorials/doc/tutorials/quickstart_in_rviz/launch/demo.launch.py` as such:

   ```python
   rviz_node_tutorial = Node(